TouK/nussknacker/README.md

 We leverage power, performance and reliability of [Apache Flink](https://flink.apache.org/) to make your processes fast and accurate.

 Visit our [pages](https://touk.github.io/nussknacker) to see documentation.
+Visit our [quickstart](https://touk.github.io/nussknacker/Quickstart.html) to have a look around.

 ## License